abraunegg/onedrive/docs/usage.md

 > This method of use is used when enabling a systemd service to run the application in the background.

 In `--monitor` mode, the client performs recurring synchronisation cycles.
 A synchronisation cycle may be started because:
+* the client has started or restarted and is performing its initial synchronisation pass;
 * the configured `monitor_interval` has elapsed;
 * a local filesystem event has been detected by the monitor engine;
 * a Microsoft OneDrive API signal has been received via WebSocket or webhook support.